hughbien/homeostasis/README.md

     styles.sha1.css

 Generated files in the `public` directory will go through a global search and replace.
+By default, it'll only do this on `html`, `css`, and `js` files.
+You can configure this:

+    Homeostasis::Asset.replace_matcher = /.(html|css|js)$/i

 You can set the regex for asset matching in your controller:

     Homeostasis::Asset.matcher = /myregex$/i

-You can even concat your assets into a single file:
+You can also configure concatenation of multiple assets into a single file:

     Homeostasis::Asset.concat 'all.js', %w(jquery.js mine.js)
     Homeostasis::Asset.concat 'all.css', %w(reset.css mine.css)